 3. "How long used?"
 Answer: Only till the pain nearly subsides, but not wholly; which, in most cases, is less than two minutes. . . .
-In no case do I allow the inhalation more than two minutes at a time, and generally much less; but I direct it to be repeated at every pain, until the child is born, and the placenta taken, which has occupied from twenty-two minutes up (in two cases only) to ten hours.
+In no case do I allow the inhalation more than two minutes at a time, and

 4. "How long before effects?"
 Answer: Always within two minutes.
 5 and 6.
-In no obstetric patient have I perceived "unconsciousness" or "insensibility." . . . . . . . . . . . . . . . . .
+In no obstetric patient have I perceived "unconsciousness" or "insensibility."